James Ivey

 James Ivey is an artist and musician from Texas residing in San Diego, California.
 He is known for having a Surreal art style he calls Carnival Surrealism.
 He is known for having very nonchalant work.

-He uses all oil based paints, and usually has very bright work, which may seem unusual, considering the materials.
+He uses all oil-based paints, and usually has very bright work, which may seem unusual, considering the materials.

-Growing up in Houston, Texas, James was in numerous punk and hardcore bands including the "Charlie Brown Experience" and "Cactus Flower Daydream".
-In Houston, Texas James co-founded dark-wave gloom punk band "Premonition" who was signed to Siren Records.
+Growing up in Houston, Texas, Ivey was in numerous punk and hardcore bands including the Charlie Brown Experience and Cactus Flower Daydream.
+In Houston, Ivey co-founded the dark wave gloom punk band Premonition, which was signed to Siren Records.
 Premonition released a self-titled album to critical acclaim followed by constant touring.

-In the recent past James has had a recording project using the name "peyote67".
+In the recent past, Ivey has had a recording project using the name "peyote67".
 The music can be described as cinematic experimental electro-punk utilizing guitars, analog keyboards, found metal objects, contact mics, vintage and new effects.

-Currently, James has a recording project called "The Dirty Sun" which can be described as dark wave, industrial, glitch, no wave, electro punk, lo-fi shoe gaze, which relies heavier on guitars and vintage synthesizers with cold beats all recorded in his own "Dirty Moon Studios" in South Park, San Diego, CA.
+Currently, Ivey has a recording project called "The Dirty Sun" which can be described as dark wave, industrial, glitch, no wave, electro-punk, lo-fi shoe gaze, which relies heavier on guitars and vintage synthesizers with cold beats all recorded in his own "Dirty Moon Studios" in South Park, San Diego, CA.

 Galleries

-James Ivey has been featured in many galleries in San Diego, Los Angeles and New York.
+James Ivey has been featured in many galleries in San Diego, Los Angeles, and New York.
 Some galleries he has been featured in include (but are not limited to):